Mario-1150/A-Fundamental-Analysis-Web-Scraping-Project-on-Energy/README.md

 - Extracts free cash flow data from the financial statements.

-- Creates a DataFrame using Pandas to store the extracted data.
+- Creates a data frame using Pandas to store the extracted data.

 - Visualizes the free cash flow data using Seaborn and Matplotlib.